telotortium/dotfiles/.fzf/README.md

 ### Preview window

 When `--preview` option is set, fzf automatically starts an external process with the current line as the argument and shows the result in the split window.
+Your `$SHELL` is used to execute the command with `$SHELL -c COMMAND`.

 ```bash
 # {} is replaced to the single-quoted string of the focused line